 Small cell lung cancer is also called oat cell cancer.
 About 10%-15% of lung cancers are small cell lung cancers.
 This type of lung cancer tends to spread quickly.

 Whether you’re worried about developing lung cancer, making decisions about treatment, or trying to stay well after treatment, we can help.
-Find detailed information in our Detailed Guide, or get a shorter, simpler version in our Overview Guide.
+Find detailed information in our Detailed Guide, or get a shorter, simpler version in If You Have Small Cell Lung Cancer.

 Tobacco use is the number one cause of lung cancer, but people who don’t smoke may get lung cancer too.
 Learn about the known causes of lung cancer, what you can do to lower your risk, and tests that may help find it early.